MannLabs/alphatims/README.md

 Three types of installation are possible:

 * [**One-click GUI installer:**](#one-click-gui) Choose this installation if you only want the graphical user interface (GUI) and/or keep things as simple as possible.
-* [**Jupyter notebook installer:**](#jupyter-notebook) Choose this if you only work in Jupyter Notebooks and want to use AlphaTims as an extension.
+* [**Jupyter notebook installer:**](#jupyter-notebook) Choose this installation if you only work in Jupyter Notebooks and just want to use AlphaTims as an extension.
-* [**Python installer:**](#full) Choose this installation if you are familiar with command line interface (CLI) tools and python and want access to all available features and/or require development mode with modifiable AlphaTims source code.
+* [**Full installer:**](#full) Choose this installation if you are familiar with command line interface (CLI) tools and python and want access to all available features and/or require development mode with modifiable AlphaTims source code.

 ***Since this software is dependent on [Bruker libraries](alphatims/ext) to read the raw data, it is only compatible with Windows and Linux.
 This is true for all installation types.***